r0j3r/serviceman/README.md

     - add options for setting user and group ids of processes
     - multiple date entries in cron spec
     - run servctl as unpriviledged user
+    - proper error notification in the servctl parser

 NICE TO HAVE